Add a gorgeous glow to your Memorial Day or 4th of July celebrations with these fun and easy patriotic kid-made mason jar lanterns!

 TIP: Trace the outline of your designs with a ballpoint pin to free up the rubber cement for easier peeling.

 Use red or blue nail polish to trace around the outline of your designs for a smoother look.
+Allow to dry completely.

 Place a strand of red, white, and blue string lights inside the jar, turn them on, and put the lid back in the jar.